Robust Inference Methods for Latent Group Panel Models under Possible Group Non-Separation: Test Statistics

 \subsection{Variance estimation}

-We now describe the variance estimators used for the TSK and PCR procedures.
-In the theoretical results presented above, we assume that the variances are known.
-However, in practice, they are usually unknown and need to be estimated.
-In the simulations presented later, we examine the performance of our procedures with estimated variances.
-Note that while both TSK and PCR estimators have different variances.
-Hence, we use different estimators for the two methods.
+We now describe the variance estimators used for the PCR and TSK procedures.
+The theoretical results above assume known variances, but in practice these are unknown and need to be estimated; in the simulations presented later, we examine the performance of our procedures with estimated variances.
+Although the two estimators aggregate the panel differently, both admit, conditional on the estimated group structure, an exact representation of their estimation error as the time average of a group-level score process.
+We exploit this common structure and estimate both variances within a single framework: we construct estimator-specific scores and apply to them a kernel-based long-run variance estimator in the spirit of \citet{driscoll98}.
+Because the score aggregates over the cross-section before outer products are taken, the resulting estimator is robust to arbitrary cross-sectional dependence (CSD) as well as to serial correlation of unknown form.

-The TSK estimator is based on unit-level time-series regressions.
-Since the group estimator is simply the average of these unit-specific slope estimates, its sampling variation is driven by the cross-sectional dispersion of the individual OLS coefficients.
-This insight underlies the non-parametric variance estimator of \citet{pesaran2006estimation}, later shown by \citet{pesaran2011large} to be robust to both spatial and serial dependence under mild conditions on the error structure.
-For group $g$, the estimator takes the form

-This expression is the sample covariance matrix of the unit-level slope estimators within group $g$, scaled appropriately by the group size.
-It is non-parametric and places no restrictions on how $U_{it}$ may be correlated both across units and over time, provided that a suitable law of large numbers holds in the cross-section.

-In contrast, the PCR estimator relies on a pooled regression within each group, which aggregates information across units.
-Its variance, therefore, depends on the long-run covariance structure of the group-level score process.
-To estimate this object, we use the Driscoll-Kraay estimator \citep{driscoll98}, which is designed precisely for panels exhibiting arbitrary cross-sectional dependence and serial correlation.
-Let $\widehat{U}_{it}$ denote the pooled residuals and define the Bartlett weights